JeremieLitzler/scrimba-the-responsive-web-design/2.Starting.to.think.responsively/4.Using.min-width.and.max-width/NOTES.md

 # Notes

 - Try to use `max-width` to set a max size for the content container.
+- Better than using width so images never goes bigger than the image size
 - Here is a snippet for the container pattern:

 ```css